Legal rights of women in history: Indian law

 For the majority of history, Indians used their Hindu legal code as a basis for their rights and customs.
 Hindu legal code is based on the religious texts known as the dharmasatras.
-One of the dharmasatras was the Manu Smriti which was used prevalently during the ancient historical course of India.
+One of the dharmasatras was the Manu Smriti which although codified by the British authorities, was not believed to have at any time been used as a law code and was instead one of many competing dharmasatras. in ancient and medieval India though it may have acted as a theoretical resource during that time.
 Manu Smriti protected women's property rights as well as rights to inheritance.
 But it is also insisted that women is placed under a male guardianship at all times such as father from birth, husband in marriage and sons as a widow.
 Aside from property rights, the Hindu legal code did not grant women too many rights, but interpretation of the code was very fluid, depending on the local customs.
 Judgement and interpretation of the code was executed by local councils called the panchayats which composed of mostly male village elders but women were not always excluded.
 This local system fared women better than the normative Hindu code but this was reversed during colonial Anglo-Indian judiciary.

 The colonial takeover by the British during the 17th and 18th century had more negative than positive effects on women's rights in the Indian subcontinent.
 Although they managed to outlaw widow burning, female infanticide and improve age of consent, scholars agree that overall women's legal rights and freedoms were restricted during this period.
 The British abolished local custom laws in favor of separate religious codes for Hindus and Muslims which had harsher treatment of women.
 These religious codes led to women having less rights when it came to landholding, inheritance, divorce, marriage and maintenance.